 Transfers required by COC are mandatory for the tenant.
+The family will be given 15 days to vacate the unit after receipt of written notice.

 Transfers to Make an Accessible Unit Available

 When a non-accessible unit becomes available, COC will transfer a family living in an accessible unit that does not require the accessible features, to an available unit that is not accessible.
 COC may wait until a disabled resident requires the accessible unit before transferring the family that does not require the accessible features out of the accessible unit.